layer-io/api/readme.md

 const lApiAccount = lapi.createAccount('your secret api key here');
 ```

+More code examples and explanations can be found at https://docs.layer.io

 For further information read the linked docs at the top of this readme.

 > MIT licensed | **&copy;** [Lossless GmbH](https://lossless.gmbh)